Eating out in Covent Garden

 is fusion food combining Japanese, Brazilian and Peruvian cuisine but is best known for the atmosphere.
 Ceviche crosses over with sashimi whilst kobe beef is cooked over Japanese coals.
 The cocktail menu is just even more eclectic and, being up on the first floor of the piazza itself, you get a great spot for people watching.

 Located below Sushi Samba and just inside the piazza is the Asian sharing experience Buns and Buns.
-Their breakfast menu is pretty underwhelming but the main dishes are mouth watering.
+Their breakfast menu is rather underwhelming but the main dishes are mouth watering.
 Consider a choice between lobster roll with yuzu mayo, crackling calamari salad and pork belly buns with bourbon glaze and then just order them all.

 Jamie Oliver on Catherine St